-The Producer shall be responsible for the protection of the generating plant or the generating units, respectively.
+The Producer shall be responsible for protecting the generating plant or the generating units, respectively.
 Consequently, the protection concept described in these Standards needs to be adequately extended.
 However, intrinsic protection must not undermine the requirements described in these Standards regarding steady-state voltage control and dynamic network support of the RRGP or RRGUs.